zonneplan/KiBot/README.md

 Quick start options:
-  --quick-start                    Generates demo config files and their outputs --start PATH                     Starting point for the search [default: .]
+  --quick-start                    Generates demo config files and their outputs --dry                            Just generate the config files --start PATH                     Starting point for the search [default: .]
-  --dry                            Just generate the config files
+  -t, --type TYPE                  Generate examples only for the indicated type/s

 Help options:
   -h, --help                       Show this help message and exit